criscanedo/kirc/index.md

 title: home
 ---

-# kirc
+# What is kirc?

-A tiny open-source Internet Relay Chat (IRC) client designed with usability and cross-platform compatibility in mind.
+kirc (KISS for IRC) is a tiny open-source Internet Relay Chat (IRC) client designed with usability and cross-platform compatibility in mind.

 ## Features